Deltares/Koswat/koswat/strategies/README.md

     - base_costs (`float`), the costs only related to the reinforcement's required space (thus excluding infrastructure costs).
     - infrastructure_costs (`float`), the costs associated **only** to infrastructures.
     - total_costs (`float`), the addition of `base_costs` and `infrastructure_costs`.

+- `StrategyReinforcementInput`, contains the reinforcement types that are relevant to the strategy, as they were selected for one or more locations included in the strategy.
+    - reinforcement_type (`Type[ReinforcementProfileProtocol]`), the mapped reinforcement type.
+    - base_costs (`float`), the costs only related to the reinforcement's required space (thus excluding infrastructure costs).
     - ground_level_surface (`float`), profile's width from outside (waterside) crest point.

 - `StrategyLocationReinforcement`, represents a mapped location to a selected measure.